cis1912/website/content/lectures/lec04.md

 NAME                    READY   STATUS             RESTARTS   AGE node-57649f9655-cd8sw   0/1     ImagePullBackOff   0          86s
 ```
 So, our pod has encountered an error.
 The status is `ImagePullBackOff` which tells us that Kubernetes is likely having trouble finding the `node-demo:v1` Docker image that we've instructed it to use when building the pods for the deployment (for additional information, we also could have tried `kubectl describe pods node-57649f9655-cd8sw`).
-The issue here is that our Docker image exists on our laptop, but within the Kind cluster.
+The issue here is that our Docker image exists on our laptop, but not yet within the Kind cluster.
 We can move a Docker image from our local machine into Kind:
 ```
 # Move the node-app:v1 Docker image into the kube-demo cluster
 kind load docker-image --name kube-demo node-app:v1